gracefulife/clova-developer-guide/en/CIC/References/CIC_API.md

 # CIC API
-CIC categorizes [Event messages](/CIC/References/Message_Format.md#Event) and [Directive messages](CIC/References/Message_Format.md#Directive) into several namespaces by their functionalities and provides them as the CIC APIs.
-Your client should use these APIs to create an Event message for CIC or to interpret a message received from CIC.
+CIC categorizes [event messages](/CIC/References/Message_Format.md#Event) and [directive messages](CIC/References/Message_Format.md#Directive) into namespaces by their functions and provides them as the CIC APIs.
+You use these APIs to create event messages to send to CIC or to interpret messages returned from CIC.

 CIC provides the following namespaces.